apache/trafficcontrol/docs/source/api/servers_server_configfiles_ats.rst

 	:url:         An optional field which, if present, gives the full URL used to retrieve the actual file's contents\ [1]_

-.. versionchanged:: Traffic Control 2.0
-	Elements of the ``"configFile"`` array may no longer have the ``"contents"`` key - all file contents are now retrieved via a network request

 .. code-block:: http
 	:caption: Response Example